 With the character constraints in the PPC ad copy, you need to show your skills to attract the audience’s attention.
 It is not only enough to attract the audience, but you also have to hold them long enough to get the desired reaction to your CTA.

-While an eye-catching headline can bring a person to your ad, it is a well-crafted description or “copy” that will hold their attention and entice them to perform the action you desire.
+While an eye-catching headline can bring a person to your ad, it is a well-crafted description or “copy” that will hold their attention and entice them to perform the action they desire.

 While writing a PPC ad copy, try to ensure that it is doing the following things: